MSc Science and Health Communication / Course details

 - Introduction to Contemporary Science and Medicine (15 credits)

-All students also attend a series of specialised courses focusing on science and health communication practice and science policy, with sessions led by invited contributors including journalists, documentary filmmakers, museum professionals, policy analysts, outreach officers and other relevant experts.
+All students also attend a series of specialised courses focusing on science and health communication practice and science policy, with sessions led by invited contributors including journalists, media creators and producers, museum professionals, policy analysts, outreach officers and other relevant experts.
 You will choose two of the following four units to specialise in for assessed work (although you can sit in on all these units):

 - Science, Media and Journalism (15 credits)